CS

 Feature Showdown

-The MG 7 stands out with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, panoramic roof, heated front seats, power tailgate, Bose audio and ambient lighting that you will not find on the Hyundai i30 Sedan.
+The MG 7 stands out with wireless Apple CarPlay/Android Auto, head-up display, panoramic roof, heated front seats, power tailgate, Bose audio and ambient lighting that you will not find on the Hyundai i30 Sedan.
 The Hyundai i30 Sedan counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain